 Dian Hong Jing Mai Mountain (滇红景迈山) is another characteristic Yunnan Red tea that is popular for the mellow and smooth nature of this black tea.
-Featuring a distinctive character that is smooth and sweet, it has lovely notes of malt, chocolate and, somewhat unusually, rose!
+Featuring a soothing mineral character, it has woody and stony notes with a touch of tannic maltiness.
+April 2018 harvest.

 Dian Hong, literally Yunnan Red, refers to the origin and type of tea (red according to Chinese tea classification).
 Jing Mai Mountain refers to the location of this tea’s origin.
 Jing Mai Mountain area (Jing Mai Shan) is located in Lancang Lahu Autonomous County under the jurisdiction of Pu’er City of Yunnan Province.
 Lancang Lahu Autonomous County has a large population of Lahu people.
 Communities of Lahu people can also be found in Myanmar and Thailand.
 There are a large number of villages in the Jing Mai Mountain area and most of the villagers are involved in tea production.